SillyTavern/SillyTavern-Docs/Extras/Installation/Common Problems.md

 ![How it shoud look](https://github.com/SillyTavern/SillyTavern-Docs/assets/18619528/a823d134-14fb-40c6-b3f1-2e174e7b1172)

-If the API mode is disabled for SD Web UI, Extras server won't be able to make a connection and you won't be able to generate images!
+If the API mode is disabled for SD Web UI, the Extras server won't be able to make a connection and you won't be able to generate images!

 #### Still doesn't work?